Tuesday 20 November 2012

 Those who grew-up watching Sridevi dance between pots-and-pans, wear the risible, absurd feather and sequins studded outfits and pull it off with regal panache, knew that, "Sridevi can deliver the goods" (as famously said by co-star of her many films, Kamal Haasan).
 Can she ever.

-If Sridevi reaches the dais to pick up the award which they were also nominated for, you'll see the best performance by the audience for a change, as they smile for the camera.
+If Sridevi walks up the dais to pick up the award which they were also nominated for, you'll see the best performance by the audience for a change, as they smile for the camera.

 As producer/director Karan Johar said, for contemporary actresses, it's easy to quote Sridevi as their favourite, as in her semi-retired state, Sridevi doesn't pose as a threat.
 But, he's only half right.
 In her heyday, Sridevi had her contemporaries and co-stars regularly praise her.
 Albeit reluctantly sometimes, as Sunny Deol, a co-star of many, was rather ambivalent, yet couldn't fail to acknowledge Sri's skills.
 While her Telugu predecessor Jaya Prada remained tight-lipped on saying anything complimentary, Madhuri Dixit's appearance at the premiere of English Vinglish and her encouraging, positive sound-bytes, were consistently respectful.